What stitches are used to do dollhouse needlepoint?

 This photo shows clearly the whole stitching process, as seen from the back of the canvas – the starting thread going from top left to bottom right is held in place by the first few stitches which work back from bottom right to top left, then the design curves round to the right, and the length of thread is finished off by running the needle through a few of the stitches just worked.
 If you cultivate these methods of starting and finishing, your stitching will always be neat and flat!

-Now that you have seen how easy it is to do needlepoint embroidery, why not have a look in our ONLINE SHOP at the 200+ kits and charts that I have designed especially for you to make for your doll’s house?
+Now that you have seen how easy it is to do needlepoint embroidery, why not have a look in our Needlepoint Kit Store at the nearly 300 kits and charts that I have designed especially for you to make for your doll’s house?